insights-by-lisa/Data-analytics-bootcamp/Week_3_SQL_and_Database_Design/README.md

 \- **ER Diagram: Database Schema**

-&nbsp; - The ER diagram below illustrates the database schema created for the retail project. \nIt shows how tables are structured, the relationships between them, and the data types used.
+&nbsp; - The ER diagram below illustrates the database schema created for the retail project.
+&nbsp; - It shows how tables are structured, the relationships between them, and the data types used.

 ![Retail Database ER Diagram](ER_Diagram_Retail_DB.png)

-\t This design supports the core operations of the business by enabling:
+&nbsp; - This design supports the core operations of the business by enabling:

-- Efficient **inventory management** to track products and stock levels
+&nbsp; - Efficient **inventory management** to track products and stock levels
-- Recording and analysing **sales transactions**
+&nbsp; - Recording and analysing **sales transactions**
-- Maintaining a **customer loyalty program** with secure and organised data
+&nbsp; - Maintaining a **customer loyalty program** with secure and organised data

 \- **SQL Implementation**